archivesspace/archivesspace/ARCHITECTURE.md

 ### Conceptual trickery

-Since they're repository-scoped, groups govern access to the contents of repositories.
+Since they're repository-scoped, groups govern access to repositories.
 However, there are several record types that exist at the top-level of the system (such as the repositories themselves), and the permissions model must be able to accommodate these.

 To get around this, we invent a concept: the "global" repository conceptually contains the whole ArchivesSpace universe.
 As with other